 The most common treatment for pernicious anemia is lifelong vitamin B12 injections, but small amounts of vitamin B12 are absorbed without intrinsic factor.
 One review concluded that taking 1,000 mcg daily is an effective alternative to injections (

 Vitamin B12 is a key nutrient that your body needs for many essential functions.

-It can be found in large amounts in animal products, fortified foods and dietary supplements.
-Some of the richest sources are liver, beef, sardines, clams and dairy products.
+It’s found in large amounts in animal products, fortified foods, and dietary supplements.
+Some of the richest sources are liver, beef, sardines, clams, and dairy products.